 - This event has passed.

-Suggested donation $5.00.
 The Greenhouse Project is located in the James Barrett McNulty Greenhouse, 200 Arthur Ave., Scranton, PA in Nay Aug Park.
-Please meter park on street or park adjacent to greenhouse and ask for a parking pass or in parking lots at Nay Aug Park.
+Please park adjacent to greenhouse or in parking lots at Nay Aug Park or on meters in neighborhood.
 (Greenhouse is located southwest end of park across street and down from Geisinger CMC.)

 Diabetes is a growing epidemic in the US affecting nearly 30 million people according to the CDC as of 2014, and we have not escaped this devastating trend in Pennsylvania with 12.8 % of our residents afflicted.
 In addition, 3,505,000 Pennsylvanians, 35.8% of our population, have prediabetes with higher than normal blood glucose levels but not high enough to be diagnosed with diabetes yet.
 We can all think of a family member, friend, or acquaintance who has been touched by diabetes and its serious complications such as heart disease, stroke, amputation, end-stage kidney disease, blindness, and even death.